-Although no specifics were disclosed in the narrative, many people recognized the teacher and the school, and more victims of sexual abuse and witnesses came forward.
-One of those witnesses was Cheryl Hodgin Marshall (’91) who went with Jane Doe to report her sexual assault to Mary Miller and witnessed Mary intimidating Jane into silence.
+Although no specifics were disclosed in the narrative, many people recognized the teacher and the school, and dozens of victims and witnesses of sexual abuse at Presentation High School came forward.
+One of those witnesses was Presentation High School alum Cheryl Hodgin Marshall (’91) who went with Jane Doe to report her sexual assault to Mary Miller and witnessed Mary intimidating Jane into silence.

 Kathryn and Cheryl are working with victims’ advocate Robert Allard to create positive change at Presentation High School.
 They are fighting for strict adherence to California’s child protection laws and permanent changes in leadership and policy to protect all the students entrusted to their care.
 They also want accountability and justice for the dozens of childhood sexual abuse survivors.